mozilla/tls-observatory/README.md

 * `params` JSON object in which each key represents one of TLS Observatory's workers.
 The value under each key will be passed as the parameters to the corresponding worker.
 For example, `{"ev-checker": {"oid": "foo"}}` will pass `{"oid": "foo"}` to the ev-checker worker.
 The following workers accept parameters:
   * ev-checker: Expects a JSON object with the following keys:
     * oid: the oid of the EV policy to check
+    * rootCertificate: the root certificate to check against, in PEM format

 **Output**: a `json` document containing the Scan ID.